datanav/docs/open-sesam.rst

 To upload a dataset to Sesam it is first necessary to create an endpoint that can receive the data.
 This is done by defining an `Http DataSource <https://docs.sesam.io/configuration.html#the-http-endpoint-source>`_.
 This can be done either via the management studio or via the API.

-A new Http Endpoint go to can be added by creating a pipe with the following definition; but remember to change the "_id" property to be something more unique.
+A new Http Endpoint can be added by creating a pipe with the following definition; but remember to change the "_id" property to be something more unique.

 ::